dejanu/course_materials/gitdemo/readme.md

 **Staging area**: an intermediate location (which isn't part of the repository) where changes to files in the working tree are prepared before they're committed.
 It allows developers to select changes they intend to commit.

-**Branch**: a named series of linked commits,represents a distinct version of a project, the most recent commit within a branch is called the head
+**Branch**: a named series of linked commits, represents a distinct version of a project, the most recent commit within a branch is called the head

 **Merge**: the process of combining changes from one branch (or commit) into another.
 This integrates changes from one branch into another